xlladdins/xll/docs/Excel4MacrosE-G.md

 **EDIT.DELETE**?(shift\_num)

-Shift\_num    is a number from 1 to 4 specifying whether to shift cells left or up after deleting the current selection or else to delete the entire row or column.
+Shift\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying
+whether to shift cells left or up after deleting the current selection or else to delete the entire row or column.

 |                |                       |
 | -------------- | --------------------- |